-These data are available for some Member States from the reference year 2005 onwards.
-Data are available according to Statistical Classification of Economic Activities in the European Communities (NACE), Rev 1.1 for data up to the reference year 2007 and according to NACE Rev. 2 for data for the reference year 2008 onwards.
+Data are available according to Statistical Classification of Economic Activities in the European Communities (NACE) Rev 1.1 for data up to the reference year 2007 and according to NACE Rev. 2 for data for the reference year 2008 onwards.
 Member States are required to compile them annually and send them to Eurostat within 18 months of the end of the reference year.
-Data are available from all Member States from the 2009 reference year onwards.